Anti-Scottish sentiment: In the media

 In June 2019 an anti-Scottish poem titled "Friendly Fire" was recirculated on the internet, leading to criticism of Boris Johnson.
 The poem was written by James Michie and published in The Spectator magazine in 2004 by Johnson, who was its editor at the time.
 In a 2007 obituary titled "James Michie, gentle genius", Johnson dubbed Michie "one of the most distinguished poets and translators of the 20th century" and referred to "Friendly Fire" as an example of how he wrote "whimsically, sometimes with bite."

 The term Scottish mafia is used pejoratively to refer to a group of Scottish Labour Party politicians and broadcasters who are perceived as having had undue influence over the governance of England, such as the constitutional arrangement allowing Scottish MPs to vote on English matters, but not the other way round.
 The termed had found use in the British press and in parliamentary debates.
 Members of this group include Tony Blair, Gordon Brown, Alistair Darling, Charles Falconer, Derry Irvine, Michael Martin and John Reid.

 An edition of the BBC panel show Have I Got News for You aired on 26 April 2013 prompted over 100 complaints to the BBC and Ofcom for its perceived anti-Scottish stance during a section discussing Scottish independence.
 The panelist Paul Merton had suggested Mars bars would become the currency of a post-independence Scotland, while the guest host Ray Winstone added, "To be fair the Scottish economy has its strengths – its chief exports being oil, whisky, tartan and tramps."

 In July 2006 Kelvin MacKenzie, a former editor of The Sun, and who is of Scottish descent himself, wrote a column referring to Scots as "Tartan Tosspots" and mocking the fact that Scotland has a lower life expectancy than the rest of the UK.
 MacKenzie's column provoked a storm of Scottish protest and was heavily condemned by numerous commentators including Scottish MPs and members of the Scottish Parliament (MSPs).
 In October 2007 MacKenzie appeared on the BBC's Question Time TV programme and launched another attack on Scotland, claiming that:

 Scotland believes not in entrepreneurialism like London and the south east… Scots enjoy spending [money] but they don't enjoy creating it, which is the opposite to down south.

 In 2015 the Conservative Party MP Lucy Frazer was forced to apologise after criticism for her joke on the floor of the House of Commons that Scots should be sold as slaves to solve the "Lothian question."

-In 2015 a cartoon published in The Guardian featuring the Scottish nationalist politicians Nicola Sturgeon and Alex Salmond by the prestigious satirist Steve Bell featuring the line that they would defend Scots' right to practise incest was widely decried as 'racist' and anti-Scottish.
+In 2015 a cartoon published in The Guardian featuring the Scottish nationalist politicians Nicola Sturgeon and Alex Salmond by the satirist Steve Bell featuring the line that they would defend Scots' right to practise incest was widely decried as 'racist' and anti-Scottish.

 In 2024 a cartoon in The Telegraph by the satirist Peter Brookes depicting Scottish political leaders being crucified was criticised as anti-Scottish in many quarters.